Statistical and Topological Properties of Sliced Probability Divergences: Introduction

-As a showcase, we first apply our general theory on identifying the sample complexity of SW under different assumptions on the measures to be compared.
-We then consider the Sinkhorn divergences \cite{feydy19}, whose sample complexity is known to have an exponential dependence on the dimension $d$ \cite{Genevay19}, and investigate its sliced version, which we refer to as the Sliced-Sinkhorn divergence.
-We further provide customized sample complexity results for Sliced-Sinkhorn based on recent results \cite{Genevay19,Mena2019}, and obtain rates that still do not depend on $d$.
-We also investigate the worst-case computational complexity of computing Sliced-Sinkhorn.
-We finally support our theory with numerical experiments conducted on synthetic and real data.
+We illustrate all our theoretical findings on various examples, which demonstrate their applicability.
+In particular, our general topological analysis allows us to establish a novel result for the Sliced-Cramér distance.
+We also derive a sample complexity result for SW which has never been shown before, under different assumptions on the measures to be compared.
+We then consider Sinkhorn divergences \cite{feydy19}, whose sample complexity is known to have an exponential dependence on the dimension $d$ and regularization parameter $\veps$ \cite{Genevay19}, and introduce its sliced version, referred to as the Sliced-Sinkhorn divergence.
+We prove that this new divergence has several merits: we derive its sample complexity by combining our general results with recent work \cite{Genevay19,Mena2019}, and obtain rates that do not depend on $d$ nor on $\veps$.
+We also show that this divergence improves the worst-case computational complexity bounds of Sinkhorn divergences in $\Rd$.
+Finally, we support our theory with numerical experiments on synthetic and real data.